 kelela on her forthcoming album and using her platform for good

-As she plots her move from LA to London, Kelela discusses grime collaborations and what she plans to do with her growing frustration with racism and sexism.
+As she plans her move from LA to London, Kelela discusses grime collaborations and what she plans to do with her growing frustration with racism and sexism.

 2015 saw Kelela unleash her Hallucinogen EP on the world.
-A follow up to the very brilliant Cut 4 Me LP — which featured production work from the likes of Bok Bok, Nguzunguzu and Kingdom, and introduced the LA-based artist as a maker of music so sultry, so catchy — it's impossible to sit still to.
-Performing last week at Rough Trade East for the launch of the new McQ Swallow collection, she gave a powerful live set in front of a gold streamer backdrop under deep pink and purple lights.
+A follow up to the very brilliant Cut 4 Me LP, which featured production work from the likes of Bok Bok, Nguzunguzu and Kingdom, and introduced the LA-based artist to music fans as a maker of music so sultry, so catchy, it's impossible to sit still to.
+Performing last week at Rough Trade East for the launch of the new McQ Swallow collection, she gave a powerful performance in front of a gold streamer backdrop under deep pink and purple lights.
 We caught up with the singer post-show to discuss grime, music as activism, and her forthcoming album, a record she reckons would be right at home soundtracking Poetic Justice.
-Like the 1993 movie, which stars Janet Jackson and Tupac, this is a story of losing your fear and finding your way.
+Like the 1993 Janet Jackson and Tupac starring movie, this is a story of losing your fear and finding your way.

 Hi Kelela!
 That was great!
 How do you feel when you're on stage?

 I feel good.
 There's this thing where I can't quite believe that it's over… 45 minutes really doesn't feel like 45 minutes anymore.
-I used to be like, 'how am I ever gonna do 20 minutes?!'
+I used to be like, how am I ever gonna do 20 minutes?!
 But singing is like a muscle you exercise.
-It's cool to know that that can feel just fine.
+It's cool to know that I can feel just fine.
 It's heartwarming.